-Table 3.1 shown below depicts the six-year PSLO/ISLO assessment cycle for the geomatics survey option.
-Table 3.1 indicates the PSLO/ISLO and the academic year and the course where the learning outcome will be assessed.
+Table 3.1 shows the six-year PSLO/ISLO assessment cycle for the geomatics survey option.
+It indicates the PSLO/ISLO, the academic year, and the course where the learning outcome will be assessed (ISLO: Oregon Tech's Institutional Student Learning Outcomes).

-PSLO ISLO AY \mathbf{AY} AY AY AY AY 22/23 23/24 24/25 26/27 27/28 28/29 (1) An ability to identify, formulate, and solve broadly defined technical or scientific problems by applying knowledge of mathematics and science and/or technical topics to areas relevant to the discipline.
+PSLO ISLO AY 17/18 AY 18/19 AY 19/20 AY 20/21 AY 21/22 AY 22/23 (1) An ability to identify, formulate, and solve broadly defined technical or scientific problems by applying knowledge of mathematics and science and/or technical topics to areas relevant to the discipline.
 6 GME175 GIS306 GME175 GIS306 (2) An ability to formulate or design a system, process, procedure or program to meet desired needs.
-4 GIS306 GME468 GIS306 GME468 (3) An ability to develop and conduct experiments or test hypotheses, analyze and interpret data and use scientific judgment to draw conclusions.
-2 GME241 GIS316 GME241 GIS316 (4) An ability to communicate effectively with a range of audiences.
-1 GME161 GME468 GME161 GME468
+4 GIS306 GME468 GIS306 GME468 (3) An ability to develop and conduct experiments or test hypotheses, analyze and interpret data and use scientific judgment to draw 2 GME241 GIS316 GME241 GIS316